ucbds-infra/otter-grader/docs/otter_assign/v1/notebook_format.rst

     save_environment: false        # a list of other files to include in the output directories and autograder
     variables: {}                  # a list of other files only to include in the autograder
     ignore_modules: []             # a list of plugin names and configurations
+    files: []                      # information about the structure and storage of tests
-    files: []                      # whether to store tests in separate .py files rather than in the notebook metadata
+    autograder_files: []           # whether to store tests in separate files, instead of the notebook metadata
+    plugins: []                    # whether the test cases are in OK-format (instead of the exception-based format)
-    autograder_files: []           # whether this assignment will be run on Google Colab
+    tests:                         # whether this assignment will be run on Google Colab

 ..
 END YAML TARGET